VividCortex/godaemon/README.md

 Daemonize Go applications with `exec()` instead of `fork()`.

-You can't daemonize in Go.
-Daemonizing is a Unix concept that requires some specific things you can't do in Go.
-But you can simulate it pretty accurately, if you don't mind that your program will start copies of itself several times.
-Thus, a Go Daemon isn't truly deamonic, and so we present an angelic cat picture:
+You can't daemonize the usual way in Go.
+Daemonizing is a Unix concept that requires some [specific things](http://en.wikipedia.org/wiki/Daemon_(computing)#Creation) you can't do easily in Go.
+But you can still accomplish the same goals if you don't mind that your program will start copies of itself several times, as opposed to using `fork()` the way many programmers are accustomed to doing.

+A Go Daemon is a good thing, and so we present an angelic cat picture:

 ![Angelic Cat](http://f.cl.ly/items/2b0y0n3W2W1H0S1K3g0g/angelic-cat.jpg)